Productivity & Workflow

 print(f"Removed {len(df) - len(df_unique)} duplicate emails")

-1. Always Keep a Backup
+1. Always keep a backup

 cp original.txt original.txt.backup